slamice/wri/Other stories/The Commuter.md

 The conductor began pronouncing the train stops delicately, with a joking coo.
 Every station name and _next stops_ were slowly getting a few chucklettes.
 A few got on and a few more got off.

-"Nereld ave." was coming up.
+"Nereid ave." was coming up.
 Samir didn't feel like moving.
 He moved a lot and didn't want to move anymore.
 He moved so much and didn't know where to go anymore.

 So the doors slid open, a few people stepped off, and Samir just sat there.
 His flat butt cheeks kissed the seat through his jeans and he was undeterred.
 He didn't want to pass the corner stores.
 He didn't want to drag his feet seven more blocks to his walk up.
 At least not yet.